GMISS: GMISS Working Groups

-A key differentiator of GMISS from other government-to-maritime industry outreach conferences is the ongoing working groups of industry and government subject matter experts developed through the symposium that continue to collaborate throughout the year.
-The working groups enable participants to help define the industry-government information-sharing relationship.
+A key differentiator of GMISS from other government-to-maritime industry outreach conferences is the ongoing working groups of industry and government subject-matter experts, developed through the symposium, that continue to collaborate throughout the year.
+The working groups enable participants to help define the relationship between industry and government for information sharing.

 As a multi-agency office coordinating maritime awareness efforts for the U.S. federal government, OGMSA coordinates participation by subject matter experts from across the government and brings issues before the decision makers who are shaping maritime information sharing policy through the National Maritime Domain Awareness Stakeholders Board and the U.S. Maritime Security Policy Coordinating Committee.
 OGMSA provides a working group administrator for each team of subject matter experts to coordinate issues through the interagency community.

-Working Groups from previous GMIS symposia provide status reports at the following year's symposium, leading to resolution, recommitment, or redefinition of the issues.
+Working Groups from previous GMIS symposia provide status reports at the following year's symposium, leading to resolutions, recommitments, or redefinitions of the issues.